-I was also part of the cross-platform team tasked with per-user pricing, a single sign-on experience and consolidated user management.
-This gave me a great overview of the product suite and how things fitted in together.
+I was also part of a sub-team tasked with per-user pricing, a single sign-on experience and consolidated user management.
+This gave me a great overview of the product suite and how customers could better experience all of Atlassian's products.

-I was also lucky enough to facilitate design thinking exercises for product teams and new employees.
+I was also lucky enough to facilitate design thinking exercises and workshops for other product teams.

-To this day, the Atlassian personas are used from the smallest user stories to the biggest annual conference.
+To this day, the Atlassian personas are used from the smallest user stories to their annual conference.

 After witnessing how colleagues were pigeon-holing personas into certain job roles, we iterated.
-A human moves through many roles in their lifetime, but they still have the same personality, the same behaviour that they bring to any job.
-The next level of personas added jobs that you typically find this person in.
+Just like a real human, as personas move through multiple jobs, they still fundamentally act in the same way.
+The next level of personas added roles that you might find each persona in.

 Some examples are: